Customizing Your Estate Plan To Fit Your Unique Goals

 The Aspects Of A Will

 Your will is created and tailored to fit the plans you have for your estate.
-The basics of a will consists of your beneficiaries, executor, guardians, assets, debts and property.
+The basics of a will consist of your beneficiaries, executor, guardians, assets, debts and property.
 The types of property you should include in your will are:

 - Checking and savings accounts